t-ava/tava-simulator/README.md

 # tava-simulator
-Simulator for finding the best hyper-parameters of tava.
+Simulator for finding the best hyper-parameters of Tava

 # How to use